Updated: Sep 28

 The bullet points of the flow for digital marketing in case of online business, as mentioned in the model, are:

 To make these easier for you to understand and to keep these blogs from getting longer than you can read in one go, we will be discussing these points individually in the upcoming blogs.
 The next blog will discuss the base of the pyramid, i.e. Website, why is it important for your business and how can you make optimum use out of it.
-Till then do keep a tab on the blog showcase of our website, so you don’t miss out on any new information.
+Do check out our next blog in which we discuss in detail as to "Why do you need a Website in times of Social Media?".

 Partner & Content Creator